-Public Involvement//Outreach PA701 - Central Staff will be working to expand use of federal accessibility standards on the NJTPA's social media accounts and website using federal IT Accessibility Laws and Policies (29 U.S.C § 794d) as guidance.
+Public Involvement/Outreach PA701 - Central Staff will be working to expand use of federal accessibility standards on the NJTPA's social media accounts and website using federal IT Accessibility Laws and Policies (29 U.S.C § 794d) as guidance.

-FY 2026 Innovative Public Engagement PA701 - This subrecipient-supported effort includes continuing the Outreach Liaison Program, which aims to better engage traditionally underrepresented populations, and supporting the UpNext North Jersey young adult advisory group.
+FY 2026 Innovative Public Engagement PA701 - This subrecipient-supported effort includes continuing the Outreach Liaison Program, which aims to better engage the full range of the region's populations, and supporting the UpNext North Jersey young adult advisory group.